What does Handicap Mean in Golf? (Explained for Beginners)

 What does a 25 golf handicap mean?

-A 25 handicap means the golfer registers an average score worse than a bogey golfer.
+A 25 golf handicap means the golfer registers an average score worse than a bogey golfer.

-Regularly posting a final score around 100, a 25 index is typically found with golfers that hold the skill level of a high handicapper or beginning golfer.
+Regularly posting a final score of around 100, a 25 handicap index is typically found among golfers who hold the skill level of a high handicapper or beginning golfer.

-Other golfers, such as a bogey player, carry a handicap of 18.
+Other golfers, such as bogey players, have a golf handicap of 18.

 How does a handicap in golf work?